Intro

 12.2 Dyslexics and Image Processing / Reading

-E. ANIMALS
+F. ANIMALS

 13.1 Animals Overview

 Evolution adapted the eyes of different species to different types of environments.
 There are Nocturnal, Diurnal and arrhythmic types and each type has their predators and prey animals.
-Nocturnal animals have big lenses and a small Vitreous Humor.
-Their eyes work as a sensor for movement in the dark and mainly use rod-type cells for night vision.
+Nocturnal animals have big lenses and a small Vitreous Humor, their eyes work as a sensor for movement in the dark and mainly use rod-type cells for night vision.
 A large lens also converges more light and gives a brighter image.

 13.2 Deer have 90° clockwise turning eyes

-Deer have pupils in the shape of a horizontal ellipse to have a horizontal alignment with their environment.
+Deer have pupils in the shape of a horizontal ellipse, to have a horizontal alignment with their environment.
 When they graze, they turn their eyes 90° clockwise, to keep their view horizontally aligned.
-They also lift their eyebrows to keep their eyelashes horizontally aligned using them as an alignment tool in conjunction with their pupils. (more)
+They also lift their eyebrows to keep their eyelashes horizontally aligned using them as an alignment in conjunction with their pupils. (more)

 13.3 Frogs & Toads